List of Duck Dodgers characters: Happy Cat

-Happy Cat is a corporate mascot for a large line of products.
+Happy Cat (voiced by Mako) is a corporate mascot for a large line of products.
 Happy Cat makes numerous appearances throughout the series, often in a background role, though he takes on the role of a villain in one episode as "Achu the Wizard."
 Dodgers has a Happy Cat alarm clock by his bed, given to him by the Cadet for Christmas, which often taunts him into getting up.
 Dodgers frequently tries to destroy the clock in comedic fashion (smashing it with a hammer or golf club, or kicking it and stomping on it) but it continues to operate.
 He speaks with a raspy Japanese accent.

-Happy Cat's catch phrase is a mirthless "HA!
-HA!
-HA!".
-This phrase and the character's name parodies Aku the Wizard from the Cartoon Network animated series Samurai Jack, which Dodgers portrays.
-Happy Cat's vocal effects were provided by veteran actor Mako.

 Agent Yoshimi

-Agent Nikki Yoshimi is a Japanese special agent assigned by the President of Outer Space to organize freedom fighters to liberate the planet Andromeda 6, in the Beta-Carotene System, from Martian Centurion Robots.
-Dodgers and the Cadet are to transport Yoshimi to the planet.
-Dodgers fell into unrequited love with her (who remained oblivious to his advances throughout the entire episode) at first sight but by the end of the mission, she'd fallen in love with a freedom fighter named Dax.
-Dodgers decided that spending the rest of his life with her may not be the best way to live and "breaks up" with her.
-Her name might come from the concept album Yoshimi Battles the Pink Robots by The Flaming Lips, who composed the show's opening theme.
+Agent Nikki Yoshimi is a Japanese special agent assigned by the President of Outer Space to organize freedom fighters to liberate the planet Andromeda 6 from Martian Centurion Robots.
+Dodgers and the Cadet are tasked with transporting Yoshimi to Andromeda 6, during which Dodgers develops unrequited feelings for her.

 The President of Space

-The titular ruler of the Galactic Protectorate, The President of Space is shown to be more of a figurehead ruler than a capable one; most business is taken care of by I.Q.
+The titular ruler of the Galactic Protectorate, the President of Space (voiced by Tom Kane) is shown to be more of a figurehead ruler than a capable one; most business is taken care of by I.Q.
 Hi.
-The President, a tall, muscular man, is also far less suited for his job than the Protectorate's rival, Queen Tyr'ahnee.
-He is married to the First Lady, who he tends to mock when she isn't around.
-The President of Space was voiced by Tom Kane.